 Your bank will cover the difference for you and approve the purchase if you’re enrolled in its overdraft protection program.
 While this might seem like a good thing, it comes at a price.

-Each overdraft from which your bank “protects” you — by temporarily picking up the tab — costs an average of $33.47, according to an October 2020 Bankrate study.
-That average is up from $21.57 in 1998.
+Each overdraft from which your bank “protects” you costs an average of $33.58, according to an October 2021 Bankrate study.

-A 2014 CFPB study found that most overdraft fees are incurred on transactions of less than $24.
+A federal government study released back in 2014 found that most overdraft fees are incurred on transactions of less than $24.
 If you were to extrapolate the numbers and put them in lending terms, taking out a $24 “loan” and paying a median $34 overdraft fee would be the equivalent of taking out a loan with a 17,000% annual interest rate!

 How Can I Stop Overdraft Protection if I Already Have It?